thinkle-iacs/think-js/functions.md

         statement ...
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+---
-flow of execution
+**flow of execution**

-:   The order in which statements are executed during a program run.
+The order in which statements are executed during a program run.

-frame
+---
+**frame**

-:   A box in a stack diagram that represents a function call.
+A box in a stack diagram that represents a function call.
 It contains
     the local variables and parameters of the function.

-function
+---
+**function**

-:   A named sequence of statements that performs some useful operation.
+A named sequence of statements that performs some useful operation.
     Functions may or may not take parameters and may or may not produce a
     result.

-function call
+---
+**function call**

-:   A statement that executes a function.
+A statement that executes a function.
 It consists of the name of the
     function followed by a list of arguments enclosed in parentheses.

-function composition
+---
+**function composition**

-:   Using the output from one function call as the input to another.
+Using the output from one function call as the input to another.

-function definition
+---
+**function definition**

-:   A statement that creates a new function, specifying its name,
+A statement that creates a new function, specifying its name,
     parameters, and the statements it executes.

-fruitful function
+---
+**fruitful function**

-:   A function that returns a value when it is called.
+A function that returns a value when it is called.

-header line
+---
+**header line**

-:   The first part of a compound statement.
+The first part of a compound statement.
 A header line begins with a keyword and
     ends with a colon (:)

-import statement
+---
+**import statement**

-:   A statement which permits functions and variables defined in another Python
+A statement which permits functions and variables defined in another Python
     module to be brought into the environment of another script.
 To use the
     features of the turtle, we need to first import the turtle module.

-lifetime
+---
+**lifetime**

-:   Variables and objects have lifetimes — they are created at some point during
+Variables and objects have lifetimes — they are created at some point during
     program execution, and will be destroyed at some time.

-local variable
+---
+**local variable**

-:   A variable defined inside a function.
+A variable defined inside a function.
 A local variable can only be used
     inside its function.
 Parameters of a function are also a special kind
     of local variable.

-parameter
+---
+**parameter**

-:   A name used inside a function to refer to the value which was passed
+A name used inside a function to refer to the value which was passed
     to it as an argument.

-refactor
+---
+**refactor**

-:   A fancy word to describe reorganizing our program code, usually to make
+A fancy word to describe reorganizing our program code, usually to make
     it more understandable.
 Typically, we have a program that is already working,
     then we go back to "tidy it up".
 It often involves choosing better variable
     names, or spotting repeated patterns and moving that code into a function.

-stack diagram
+---
+**stack diagram**

-:   A graphical representation of a stack of functions, their variables,
+A graphical representation of a stack of functions, their variables,
     and the values to which they refer.

-traceback
+---
+**traceback**

-:   A list of the functions that are executing, printed when a runtime
+A list of the functions that are executing, printed when a runtime
     error occurs.
 A traceback is also commonly referred to as a
     *stack trace*, since it lists the functions in the order in which they
     are stored in the
     [runtime stack](http://en.wikipedia.org/wiki/Runtime_stack).

-void function
+---
+**void function**

-:    The opposite of a fruitful function: one that does not return a value.
+The opposite of a fruitful function: one that does not return a value.
 It is
     executed for the work it does, rather than for the value it returns.

 Function Exercises